boredjo/thesisfinder/backend/src/documentation/index.html.md

 This endpoint is used to retrive the authentication token.
 This request should be sent anoymouly, that is without authentification in the header.

+### Parameters
 Parameter | Datatype | Description
 --------- | ------- | -----------
-user | str | The user name of account password | str | The password of the account
+user | str | The user name of account password | str | The password of the account token | str | Use the token returned by this route to authenticate all other routes.
+This token is valid for 24h

 ### Errors
 Code | Message | Explaination